-- 1. All electronic drawings and Roadway modeling for the Project shall be developed in MicroStation/InRoads using CDOT's latest configuration - 2.
-All design deliverables shall be in English units.
-The Project coordinate system shall comply with the CDOT Survey Manual. - The Final Design Documents and As-Built Documents shall be compiled in sequential order.
+- A. All electronic drawings and Roadway modeling for the Project shall be developed in MicroStation/InRoads using CDOT's latest configuration - B. All design deliverables shall be in English units.
+The Project coordinate system shall comply with the CDOT Survey Manual. - C. The Final Design Documents and As-Built Documents shall be compiled in sequential order.
 All drawings/plan sets be produced using CDOT's CADD standards.
-The Final Design Documents and As-Built Documents submittal shall include, as a minimum: - a.
-All design plans. - b.
-Design and design check calculations. - c.
-Design reports. - d.
-Specifications. - e.
-Quantities. - i.
-Estimated Quantities for Final Design Documents - ii.
-Actual Quantities for As-Built Documents - f.
-Shop Drawings, design, and design check calculations - g.
-Electronic CADD files as specified elsewhere in the Contract Documents.
+The Final Design Documents and As-Built Documents submittal shall include, as a minimum: - (1) All design plans. - (2) Design and design check calculations. - (3) Design reports. - (4) Specifications. - (5) Quantities. - a.
+Estimated Quantities for Final Design Documents - b.
+Actual Quantities for As-Built Documents

-4. The Utility As-Built Documents for Utility work shall be submitted to the Utility Owner for Utility Work constructed by the Contractor, within 90 Days after the Utility Owner has accepted the Utility Work.
+- (6) Shop Drawings, design, and design check calculations - (7) Electronic CADD files as specified elsewhere in the Contract Documents. - D. The Utility As-Built Documents for Utility work shall be submitted to the Utility Owner for Utility Work constructed by the Contractor, within 90 Days after the Utility Owner has accepted the Utility Work.
 These electronic deliverables shall conform to those requirements set forth in the Contract for CADD requirements, except as modified by the specific requirements of the individual Utility Owners.
 The Utility As-Built Documents shall show locations of existing Utilities, structures, trees, streets, and existing highway right-of-way limits.
-Additionally, the Utility Owner when performing its own construction will provide the Contractor, Utility as-built drawings for their Utility Work showing the foregoing information and with one 11 by 17 inch hard copy and one set of electronic files on CD-Rom to CDOT.
+Additionally, the Utility Owner when performing its own construction will provide the Contractor, Utility asbuilt drawings for their Utility Work showing the foregoing information and with one 11 by 17 inch hard copy and one set of electronic files on CD-Rom to CDOT.

 All drawings/plan sets be produced using CDOT's CADD standards.
 CADD files shall be in accordance with the current CDOT configuration and workspace.
-CDOT's configuration and workspace shall be downloaded from CDOT's website at: http://www.coloradodot.info/business/designsupport/cadd.
 All CADD Files shall be documented in a tabular format describing the path, file name, and description.
 All As-Built Documents electronic files shall be submitted in .dgn, .dtm and .pdf format.